esi/esi-docs/docs/services/static-data/index.md

 Note that reading large YAML files can be memory-intensive and slow.
 When working with large datasets such as `mapMoons` and similar files, consider using the JSON Lines format.

+## Schema

+You can find community-provided schemas and alternative formats in the [community resources](../../community#libraries-and-resources) section.

 ## Schema Changes

 Schema changes are documented at: [developers.eveonline.com/static-data/tranquility/schema-changelog.yaml](https://developers.eveonline.com/static-data/tranquility/schema-changelog.yaml)